I Love Memphis Volunteering and Giving Guide

 What they do: The Food Bank fights hunger in the Memphis area by providing food, basic necessities and nutritional education to those in need.
 They serve 30 counties (not just the city of Memphis) and offer over a thousand meals every weekend to school kids.

 How you can help: Financial donations go a really long way because the Mid-South Food Bank can buy food in bulk from manufacturers (see warehouse photo above – that’s just a tiny part of the facility).
-You can also organize a food drive (or contribute to one) or volunteer.
+You can also volunteer.
 If you feel like you won’t make a difference, know that just one dollar can provide two meals to someone in need.

-What they do: MSNS offers affordable spay and neuter surguries to pet owners in order to reduce pet overpopulation and reduce ethanasia or healthy pets,with a special emphasis on ensuring that low-income and senior citizens have the opportunity to use our services
+What they do: Spay Memphis offers affordable spay and neuter surgeries to pet owners in order to reduce pet overpopulation and reduce euthanasia or healthy pets,with a special emphasis on ensuring that low-income and senior citizens have the opportunity to use our services

 How you can help: Make a financial donation, or volunteer for clinic assistance or special events.